NorceTech/http-event-compatibility-kit/readme.md

 The Service Bus is designed with one topic per event type and one subscription per topic.
 This approach is chosen to allow different credentials (Shared Access Policies) for individual topics, depending on solution partner and/or external parties connecting to the service bus.
-The initial setup includes a general Shared Access Policy for the provided Azure function with `Send` permissions and Shared Access Policy with reader permissions which can be used in your code (it's only for convenience).
+The initial setup includes a general Shared Access Policy for the provided Azure function with `Send` permissions and Shared Access Policy with `Read` permissions which can be used in your code (it's only for convenience).

 ## What it contains